-The information available on water pollution, although limited, emphasizes the existence of the problem and its tendency to become more serious.
-It may be concluded in general that construction of sewage treatment plants and other control measures have not kept pace with the actual needs.
-For this reason, the authorities are taking into consideration the effects of urbanization, industrialization, and the like on the environment, so that possible damage may be anticipated and the necessary control measures established.
+The information available on water pollution, although limited, highlights the existence of the problem and its tendency to become more serious.
+It may be concluded in general that construction of sewage treatment plants and other control measures has not kept pace with the actual need.
+It is for this reason that the authorities are taking into consideration the effects of urbanization, industrialization, and the like on the environment, so that possible damage may be anticipated and the necessary control measures established.